-- Text is double-spaced. - Only block quotations, footnotes, endnotes, table titles and figure captions/legends, and notes accompanying tables and figures are single-spaced. - Any source mentioned in text is listed in the Bibliography/References/Works Cited. - If superscript note numbering is used, 1 it is placed outside of comma (,) and period (.).
+- Text is double-spaced and left justified.
+Each paragraph must be indented. - Only block quotations, footnotes, endnotes, table titles and figure captions/legends, and notes accompanying tables and figures are single-spaced. - Any source mentioned in text or notes is listed in the Bibliography/References/Works Cited. - If superscript note numbering is used, 1 it is placed outside of comma (,) and period (.).
 2 - Method of citation follows the format used by student's department. - Headings are ranked correctly and are consistent among and within chapters.

-- All tables, figures, and appendices are referred to in the text in sequential order. - Tables and figures are correctly formatted.
+- All tables, figures, and appendices are referred to in the text in sequential order. - Tables and figures are correctly formatted. - Text pages must use portrait orientation.
+If a table or figure is shown in landscape orientation, it must stand alone with its title/caption; there must be no dissertation text on the same page.